MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 #### Plan the update strategy

-During the Learnd phase of the update cycle, you should have determined an update strategy and the required downtime minimization.
+During the Learn phase of the update cycle, you should have determined an update strategy and the required downtime minimization.
 In addition to determining hardware, space, and software requirements, you must include the following in your update strategy:

 - The update sequence for the farm servers